Types of Health Insurance Plans

 HMO: Health Maintenance Organization

-HMO Plans are the most restrictive type of plan when it comes to accessing your network of providers.
-You must choose an in-network primary care physician (PCP), and then all of your care will be coordinated through that PCP to other in-network providers.
-So if you need a specialist, such as a cardiologist (heart doctor), you’ll need a referral from your PCP first.
+HMOs often provide integrated care and focus on prevention and wellness.
+With HMO plans you must choose an in-network primary care physician (PCP), and then all of your care will be coordinated through that PCP to other in-network providers.
+So, if you need a specialist, such as a cardiologist (heart doctor), you’ll need a referral from your PCP first.
+Though, some HMO’s do not require a referral to see a specialist.
 HMOs do NOT cover any out-of-network healthcare costs, except in an emergency.

 EPO: Exclusive Provider Organization

 EPO Plans are more flexible than HMO plans in that you are typically able to see a specialist without a referral.
-(You may need a referral for surgeons and other very specific specialists.)
+Though, some EPO plans require a referral to a specialist.
 Like HMO plans, EPO plans do NOT cover any out-of-network healthcare costs, except in an emergency.

 Note for Parents: Children under age 26 are allowed to stay on their parent’s health insurance plan; however, if they are going to school or live out-of-state, it may not be a good idea.
 Most health insurance plans have a provider network that is limited to a specific local area and therefore won’t work out-of-state.